 When first starting a keto diet, many dieters experience an imbalance in keto electrolytes.
-This problem happens as a result of dehydration caused by your body’s dwindling glycogen stores.
-You may experience these imbalances as fatigue, muscle soreness, and brain fog and they’re also the number one cause of the infamous “keto flu.”
+This problem happens as a result of dehydration caused by the body’s dwindling glycogen stores.
+You may experience these imbalances as fatigue, muscle soreness, and brain fog, symptoms collectively referred to as “keto flu.”

 They are essential for all processes in your body that rely on electric signaling.
 Examples of such processes include muscle contractions, heart rhythm, and communication between nerve cells.
-Electrolytes also regulate the amount of fluids in your body, blood pressure, tissue repair, and your blood's pH.
+Electrolytes also regulate the amount of fluid in your body, your blood pressure, tissue repair, and your blood's pH.

 Your body gets electrolytes mainly from food.
 The kidneys and adrenal hormones control their levels, helping maintain a healthy balance.
 When levels of certain electrolytes get too high or too low, these hormones regulate their concentration.
 But sometimes the levels of certain electrolytes can get so extreme that it becomes difficult for your body to regulate them.

 When the level of specific electrolytes in your body gets too high or too low, it's called an imbalance.
 Electrolyte imbalances mostly happen due to changes in your body's hydration levels .
 However, nutrient deficiencies and metabolic problems can also lead to electrolyte imbalances.
 The symptoms of electrolyte imbalances depend on the electrolyte in question and if levels are high or low.
 However, most of the time these symptoms include:

 - irregular heartbeat

 - changes in blood pressure